HardikMochi/Assignment/README.md

 ### Apporach that we are follow for this project
 1. first we embedded all the article using the BERT model
 2. than we embedded the query using the BERT model
-3. tha we find the similarity between the query vector and every document vector in our database and return those with the highest score
+3. than we find the similarity between the query vector and every document vector in our database and return those with the highest score

 #### Model
 Next, let’s encode the paper abstracts.
 Sentence Transformers offers a number of pretrained models.
 Here, we used the distilbert-base-nli-stsb-mean-tokens model which performs great in Semantic Textual Similarity tasks and it’s quite faster than BERT as it is considerably smaller.